amazon-archives/aws-iot-quiz-demo/README.md

 TODO Capture

 When the quiz loads for the first time - and after all information from available devices is fetched - devices are set into a `disabled` state - i.e. they would not be used for that quiz game.
 In order to use a certain device in a game, we need to activate it.
 To do so, simply click on the device

+#### Mobile devices

+Mobile devices can also join the quiz by accessing the URL shown on the quiz's dashboard.
+An identity is given to mobile devices so they can interchange messages with AWS IoT as well.